pranavpandey/small-app-support/README.md

 ### SmallUtils

 There were always be a problem while displaying dialog from a small app as it is derived from the `Service`.
 But by doing some modifications we can do it easily. `SmallUtils` is a collection of such useful functions.
-It also has other functions to save settings in `SharedPreferences`.
+It also has other methods to save settings in `SharedPreferences`.

 ```java
 // Create simple alert dialog .